jhviggo/world-of-zindria/Session notes/Session 53 day 88.md

 We initiate the fight with [[Luna Longleaf]].
 We kill her and black mist pours from her wounds.
 Dubh know that it's a corruptions and something has defiled her mind and will.
+We now look for the tunnel from the [[Weavers Retreat]] to the Palace.
+We realize that the three is a gateway.
+I touch the tree and feel a heartbeat and magical pull.
+I feel a fait hollowness from the tree Dubh is standing near.
+I go touch the other one and I feel a hum, as I pull away from the tree.
+The root open up for a tunnel.
+We go through it.
+We set up camp in the tunnel with [[Salamon Deeproot]] digging out a hollow area for us.